exercism/python/concepts/list-methods/about.md

 [1, 2, 3, 9]
 ```

-Rather than appending, the `insert()` method gives you the ability to add the item to a _specific index_ in the list.
+Rather than _appending_, `list.insert()` gives you the ability to add the item to a _specific index_ in the list.

-`.insert()` takes 2 parameters:
+`list.insert()` takes 2 parameters:

-1. the index of the item before which you want the new item to appear
+1. the index of the item _before which_ you want the new item to appear
 2. the item to be inserted

-Note: If the given index is 0, the item will be added to the start of the list.
-If the supplied index is greater than the last index of the list, the item will be added in the last position, this is the equivalent of using the `append()` method.
+**Note**: If the given index is 0, the item will be added to the start of the list.
+If the supplied index is greater than the last index on the list, the item will be added in the final position -- the equivalent of using `list.append()`.

 ```python
 >>> numbers = [1, 2, 3]